lemlac/mulem/docs/reference.md

 loop nextValue() is Some(x) then
     x^ := transform(x^)   -- mutates in place if iterator yields mutable refs `iter[T^~?]`
 ```

+A `ref` binding shares the lifetime of its source.
+Because both exist in the same scope, the compiler can verify this automatically: the reference expires when the original goes out of scope.
+This is why `ref` is restricted to local bindings: at function boundaries, the source's scope is no longer visible to the compiler, so the lifetime relationship can't be verified, and explicit typed pointers `T^` must be used instead.

 [Advanced](#advanced) / [TOC](#table-of-contents)